The NAFKAM national CAM survey

 Regarding CAM, all respondents are asked whether they once or more; in the last 12 months; with a therapeutic intent (to prevent, alleviate or cure a specific health problem), have

-• received one or more therapies which according to Norwegian law are considered CAM (such as acupuncture, homeopathy, reiki healing or the like) from a professional practitioner, within or outside the public healthcare system, and/ or
+• received one or more therapies which according to Norwegian law are considered CAM (such as acupuncture, homeopathy, reiki healing or the like) from a professional provider, within or outside the public healthcare system, and/ or

 • used herbs/natural remedies (such as ginger, ginseng, garlic or the like), and/or